ibm-messaging/mq-container/docs/building.md

 ## Installed components

 This image includes the core MQ server, Java, language packs, GSKit, and web server.
-This is configured in the `Generate MQ package in INSTALLATION_DIR` section [here](../install-mq.sh), with the configured options being picked up at build time.
+This is configured in the `mq-redux` build stage in `Dockerfile-server`.